Creating job descriptions in 6 steps

 Step 6: keep the job description up-to-date

 Keep your job description current.
 “Build a profile that fits the position now”, Barten recommends “but will also stay aligned with the position as it develops.
-Consider changes in the market or in your business, such as plans to launch an online shop.
+Consider changes in the market or in your business, such as launching an online shop or the effect of AI.
 Specify your plans and the accompanying changes.
-For example, a bicycle repairman might need practical knowhow about repairing city bikes now.
-With the advent of e-bikes, however, technological expertise and in-depth knowledge of bicycle batteries may become more important.”
+For example, the role of a bicycle mechanic used to require practical knowledge of repairing city bikes.
+But with the advent of e-bikes, the focus is now also on technical expertise regarding bicycle batteries.”

 Evaluate the job description after 6 months and adjust as necessary.
 If you find that employees do other duties than those listed in the profile, you can consider adding them.
 “During performance reviews, review whether the established job description matches what the employee does every day.”